bartwc/SoftwareSystems/4-uml/README.md

 Tube can be unknowingly harmful during long periods.

 ## Sequence Diagram for Configuration
-Use PlantUML to create 3 sequence diagrams for the following workflows in a system with 1 plane:
+Use PlantUML to create three sequence diagrams for the following workflows in a system with one plane:

 ### *Description*
 Before a medical procedure: